sarikasurampudi/oml/oml-fun-on-adb/omlpy/omlpy.md

 	z.show(DEMO.head())
 	</copy>
 	```
-	In this step, you are viewing a few rows from the SUPPLEMENTARY_DEMOGRAPHICS table using the overloaded head function.
+	In this step, you are viewing a few rows from the SUPPLEMENTARY_DEMOGRAPHICS table using the overloaded `head()` function.

 	![Top rows of DEMO.](images/rows-demo.png)

 ## Task 4: Explore the Data

-In this example, use shape, describe and crosstab functions to explore and view the data.
+In this example, use `shape`, `describe` and `crosstab` functions to explore and view the data.
-1. Run the shape function to view the rows and columns of an `oml.DataFrame`.
+1. Run the `shape()` function to view the rows and columns of an `oml.DataFrame`.

 	```
 	<copy>